ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-06-01-ar-experience-successes-and-failures.md

 b16_1 b16_2 … b16_16
 ```

 Ok, we found a marker.
 Now we need the info about it to be displayed.
-Not just as a slide – we want the info to follow the marker as if it was “glued” to the real one.
+Not just as a slide – we want the info to follow the marker as if it was "glued" to the real one.

 To achieve this, we need to align the info with the marker on the screen.
 ARToolkit provides a way to do it: draw the info with OpenGL in 3D and setup a projection that gives a proper info-to-marker alignment.